Peter van Onselen: Media career

 Van Onselen has featured as a television commentator across numerous broadcasters, including as a panelist for state, federal and United States election coverages for both the Seven Network and Nine Network.
 In 2008, Van Onselen was a special investigator for the Perth edition of A Current Affair.
 He also presented cover stories for the Sunday program on the Nine Network in 2007 and 2008.

 In 2009, Van Onselen joined The Australian as contributing editor.
+He wrote his last column for the paper in April 2024.

 For the 2010 federal election he was the host of the National Tally Room panel for Sky News Business.
 The coverage was plagued by technical errors, and was satirised by the ABC1 comedy group The Chaser during their election parody program Yes We Canberra!.

 Following the 2010 election, Van Onselen became a regular presenter at Sky News, co-hosting Australian Agenda from 2010 as well as his own programs The Contrarians and The Showdown.

 In 2014, Van Onselen stepped down from hosting The Contrarians (which would later become Keneally and Cameron) and The Showdown was axed, when he was given his own four-times-weekly primetime program PVO Newshour, which premiered on 20 January 2014.

 On 1 June 2015, Van Onselen voluntarily moved his program from primetime to daytime, with the program being retitled PVO NewsDay.
-Additionally, he co-hosts To The Point with Kristina Keneally, which aired in between his self-titled daytime show.
+He also co-hosted To The Point with Kristina Keneally, which aired in between his self-titled daytime show.
 In November 2015, Foxtel confirmed that PVO NewsDay would return for a second season in 2016.

 In July 2016, Van Onselen added a fourth hosting role at Sky News, presenting morning program Sunday Edition. but relinquished the role in February 2017.
-In October 2017, it was announced that van Onselen will step down from all his Sky News programs, to become a contributing editor to Sky News as well as revive The Contrarians as a weekly format.
-However, it was subsequently announced van Onselen had left Sky News after his contract expired at the end of 2017.
+In October 2017, it was announced that Van Onselen would step down from all his Sky News programs, to become a contributing editor to Sky News as well as revive The Contrarians as a weekly format.
+However, it was subsequently announced Van Onselen had left Sky News after his contract expired at the end of 2017.